Positioning Art for the Real World

 When asked by one of the students if constantly being rejected made him begin to doubt himself, he replied philosophically “you look forward to a no, because that is bringing you closer to a yes.”

-He is currently making a documentary called 93 No’s, which tells the story of his initial rejection from the art world.
+At the time, he was making a documentary called 93 No’s, which tells the story of his initial rejection from the art world.
 When he first decided to pursue art he mapped out 93 art galleries in London and went to visit them in person with three paintings in his suitcase.
 He often wouldn’t make it past the front door, and when he did, the first question asked would be about his formal training, of which he had none.

 Townley believes that a key insight artists can’t get from formal training is the ability to position their work in the real world.
 He believes that artists often believe in their work, but not themselves.